 What we’re doing to keep you safe

 Everyone entering the building will have their temperature screen upon arrival.
-Please let our friendly staff know if you are unwell, experiencing any COVID-19 symptoms, or have been in close contact with a known case within the past 14 days.
+Please let our friendly staff know if you are unwell, experiencing any COVID-19 symptoms, or have been in close contact with a known case or hot spot within the past 14 days.